pybay/conference-run-sheets/README.md

 ### 3. Download Required Input Files

 Assumes you are using Sessionize for the conference management of speakers and talks.  <br>
-Download both:
-- the `Schedule` Excel File (e.g. `pybay2025 schedulelist - exported 2025-10-12.xlsx`)
-- the `Flattened Accepted Sessions` Excel file, which has all info on one tab, and easier to process (e.g. `pybay2025 flattened accepted sessions - exported 2025-10-13.xlsx`)
+Download the `Flattened Accepted Sessions` Excel file, which has all info on one tab, and easier to process (e.g. `pybay2025 flattened accepted sessions - exported 2025-10-13.xlsx`)

 ### 4. Review the Fields Actually Available in each Excel File